About Eidetica

 2. A Developmental Model

-3. A Multi-Scale Perspective
+3. A Multi-Scale Framework

 4. A Theory of Fragmentation

-5. A Path Back to Integration
+5. A Path to Renewal

-A practical pathway for restoring coherence through:
+A practical framework for restoring coherence through:

 - decision-making architecture

-- stress integration
+- stress and affect regulation

 The Aim of the Initiative

-It is a public-education effort designed to:
+Eidetica is a public-education and research initiative designed to:

-- clarify complex scientific concepts
+- clarify complex scientific ideas

 - make interdisciplinary knowledge accessible

-- bridge gaps between science, meaning, and culture
+- bridge science, meaning, and cultural systems

 The Unified Coherence Architecture